 • psychoses of various types.

-Also, hypersomnia can be a side effect of the treatment of diseases with the help of pharmaceuticals.
-With impaired functioning of the brain associated with traumatic brain injuries, encephalopathies of various origins, increased intracranial pressure, this symptom can also be observed.
-The same can be said about infectious diseases of tissues associated with higher nervous activity - encephalitis, meningitis, poliomyelitis.
+Hypersomnia can also be a side effect of treating diseases with pharmaceuticals.
+In cases of brain dysfunction associated with traumatic brain injuries, encephalopathies of various origins, and increased intracranial pressure, this symptom can also be observed.
+The same can be said about infectious tissue diseases associated with higher nervous activity - encephalitis, meningitis, polio.

 How to get rid of drowsiness

-With drowsiness, identifying the causes is not always easy.
+When it comes to drowsiness, identifying the causes is not always easy.
 As is clear from the above, the causes of drowsiness can be varied - from an uncomfortable bed on which a person spends the night, to serious, life-threatening pathological conditions.
-Consequently, it is very difficult to find a universal recipe that would help a person cope with a problem.
+Consequently, it is very difficult to find a universal recipe that would help a person cope with the problem.

-The first thing to do is to start with a lifestyle change.
-Analyze whether you sleep well enough, whether you devote enough time to rest and relaxation, is it worth taking a break, taking a vacation or changing your occupation?
+The first thing that is recommended to do is to start with changing your lifestyle.
+Analyze whether you sleep well enough, whether you devote enough time to rest and relaxation, whether you should take a break, take a vacation or change your occupation?

-Primary attention should be paid to night sleep, because the reasons for constant drowsiness may also lie in its lack.
-The full value of night sleep largely depends on the biorhythms developed over the centuries, dictating to the body that you need to go to bed after sunset, and get up with its first rays.
+Primary attention should be paid to night sleep, because the reasons for constant drowsiness may lie in its lack.
+The fullness of a night's sleep largely depends on the biorhythms developed over centuries, dictating to the body that it is necessary to go to bed after sunset, and to get up with its first rays.
 But, unfortunately, many people have learned to successfully ignore the instincts inherent in nature, and go to bed at a completely inappropriate time for this - well after midnight.
-This is facilitated by both the huge employment of the modern city dweller and the availability of various entertainment events (for example, television programs) in the evening.
+This is facilitated by both the huge busyness of the modern city dweller and the availability of various entertainment activities (for example, television programs) in the evening.
 It is worth remembering that this is a bad habit that you should get rid of.
-The earlier a person goes to bed, the longer and deeper his sleep will be and, therefore, the less likely he will feel tired and sleepy during the daytime.
-In some cases, it is recommended to take sleeping pills or sedatives, but they should be used only after consulting a doctor.
+The earlier a person goes to bed, the longer and deeper his sleep will be and, therefore, the less likely he will feel tired and sleep-deprived during the daytime.
+In some cases, taking sleeping pills or sedatives is recommended, but they should only be used after consulting a doctor.

-In addition, there is a great way to increase your resistance to blues and stress - these are sports and physical education, walking and hardening.
-If you have a sedentary job, then you should take breaks in order to warm up or take a walk, do a set of physical exercises.
-Even daily morning exercises can increase your vitality so much that the constant desire to sleep during the day will pass by itself.
+In addition, there is a great way to increase your resistance to blues and stress - this is sports and physical exercise, walking and hardening.
+If you have a sedentary job, then you should take breaks to stretch or take a walk or do a set of physical exercises.
+Even daily morning exercises can increase your vitality so much that the constant desire to sleep during the day will go away on its own.
 Contrast showers, dousing with cold water, swimming in the pool are all great ways to always feel invigorated.

-We must not forget to ventilate the room where you constantly sleep or work, because stuffy and hot air, as well as a lack of oxygen in it, contributes to a breakdown and lethargy.
+You must not forget to ventilate the room where you constantly sleep or work, since stuffy and hot air, as well as a lack of oxygen in it, contributes to loss of strength and lethargy.

-What vitamins can be drunk with increased somnolence?
-First of all, it is vitamin B1, vitamin C (ascorbic acid) and vitamin D. Vitamin D deficiency is especially common during the winter months.
+What vitamins can you take if you have increased doubtfulness?
+First of all, these are vitamin B1, vitamin C (ascorbic acid) and vitamin D. Vitamin D deficiency is especially common during the winter months.

-However, what to do if you have tried all the ways to overcome your drowsiness and failed?
-Perhaps the point is a metabolic disorder and a lack of neurotransmitters in the brain - serotonin, norepinephrine and endorphins, or a lack of production of thyroid or adrenal hormones, a lack of vitamins and microelements in the body, hidden infections.
-In this case, you can not do without passing thorough medical research.
-Depending on the detected pathology, various methods of treatment can be used - taking medications (vitamin complexes, antidepressants, antibiotics, trace elements, etc.).
+However, what should you do if you have tried all the ways to overcome your sleepiness and failed?
+Perhaps the issue is a metabolic disorder and a lack of neurotransmitters in the brain - serotonin, norepinephrine and endorphins, or a lack of production of thyroid or adrenal hormones, a lack of vitamins and microelements in the body, or hidden infections.
+In this case, you cannot do without undergoing thorough medical research.
+Depending on the detected pathology, various treatment methods can be used - taking medications (vitamin complexes, antidepressants, antibiotics, microelements, etc.).

-Which specialist is best to contact if you are suffering from severe drowsiness?
-As a rule, such problems are solved by a neurologist or a neuropathologist.
+Which specialist is best to contact if you suffer from severe drowsiness?
+As a rule, such problems are solved by a neurologist or neuropathologist.
 There are also doctors who specialize in sleep disorders - somnologists.
 In most cases, a specialist doctor will be able to figure out why you want to sleep during the day.

-What not to do if you find excessive sleepiness
+What not to do if you notice excessive sleepiness

-Self-administration of drugs is undesirable, as well as the constant intake of stimulants, such as coffee or energy drinks.
-Yes, a cup of coffee can cheer up a person if he has not slept well, and he needs increased attention and efficiency.
-However, constant stimulation of the nervous system with caffeine or other energy drinks does not solve the problem, but only eliminates the external symptoms of hypersomnia and forms the dependence of the psyche on stimulants.
+Self-administration of medications is not advisable, as is the constant use of stimulants, such as coffee or energy drinks.
+Yes, a cup of coffee can cheer up a person if he did not sleep well and requires increased attention and performance.
+However, constant stimulation of the nervous system with the help of caffeine or other energy drinks does not solve the problem, but only eliminates the external symptoms of hypersomnia and forms the mental dependence on stimulants.

-A constant feeling of fatigue and drowsiness can significantly affect a person's lifestyle and performance.
-Such symptoms can indicate both serious diseases, as a result of which the body malfunctions, and external factors that are indirectly related to the problem.
+Constant feeling of fatigue and drowsiness can significantly affect a person’s lifestyle and performance.
+Such symptoms can indicate both serious illnesses, which result in a malfunction of the body, and external factors that are indirectly related to the problem.

-Therefore, if even after a long sleep there is a feeling of fatigue, and during the day you really want to sleep, then you should analyze the situation and, if necessary, seek help from a specialist.
+Therefore, if even after a long sleep you still feel tired, and during the day you really want to sleep, then you should analyze the situation and, if necessary, seek help from a specialist.

 Causes of fatigue and drowsiness How to get rid of the problem

-lack of oxygen Go outside for fresh air or open a window to increase your oxygen supply.
+Lack of oxygen Get out into the fresh air or open a window to increase the flow of oxygen.

-Vitamin deficiency It is necessary to normalize nutrition in order to ensure that the body receives a sufficient amount of nutrients with food.
+Lack of vitamins It is necessary to normalize nutrition so that the body receives a sufficient amount of nutrients from food.
 If necessary, you should start taking vitamin complexes or dietary supplements.

-Improper nutrition You need to revise the diet, remove fast food from it, eat more vegetables and fruits.
+Poor nutrition You need to reconsider your diet, remove fast food from it, eat more vegetables and fruits.

-Vegetovascular dystonia It is worth practicing breathing exercises, yoga, using hardening methods.
+Vegetovascular dystonia It is worth practicing breathing exercises, yoga, and using hardening methods.

-Weather You need to drink a cup of coffee or green tea and do work that will cheer you up.
+Weather You need to drink a cup of coffee or green tea and do work that will lift your spirits.

-Iron-deficiency anemia You need to eat foods rich in iron.
-If necessary, take iron-containing preparations: Hemofer, Aktiferrin, Ferrum-Lek.
+Iron-deficiency anemia It is necessary to eat foods rich in iron.
+If necessary, take iron-containing medications: Hemofer, Aktiferrin, Ferrum-Lek.

-Bad habits Stop drinking alcohol or reduce the number of cigarettes you smoke.
+Bad habits It is worth stopping drinking alcohol or reducing the number of cigarettes you smoke.

 Chronic fatigue syndrome and depression In order to get rid of the problem, you need to change your lifestyle and take tranquilizers prescribed by your doctor.